 Finding yourself at risk of redundancy or transferred to another employer as part of an outsourcing exercise can be a very stressful time.
 We can help alleviate some of that stress by providing you with clear, practical advice on the consultation process, explaining whether you have any potential claims or assisting with negotiating severance terms.

 Starting work for a new employer is an exciting time.
 However, you may want to think about what contractual restrictions are placed on your future employability.
 Alternatively, you may need to know if you are able to start work for a competitor or set up your own competing business.
 We can advise you on your contractual terms and how you may negotiate improvements to your advantage.

-We are able to provide you with independent legal advice on settlement agreements.
+If you are about to be made redundant or your employment terminated and have been given a settlement agreement on which you have been told to take independent legal advice, we can help you.
+We are able to provide you with independent legal advice on your settlement agreements.
 In addition we can help you negotiate terms, giving you advice on tactics and/or potential claims.